To be honest, I’ve never climbed a mountain. Not yet, at least.

 Also read: My First Mountain Climb: 11 Things To Expect When Climbing Mt.
 Ulap

 Luzon’s highest peak at 2,922 metres, Mt.
 Pulag is one of the country’s most popular and picturesque climbing sites.
 It is known for its “sea of clouds,” which appears at dawn, and its stunning view of the stars once pitch-black.
 If you haven’t heard of Mt.
 Pulag, you’ve probably been living under a rock.
-Kidding aside, the protected area even made headlines early this year when it was temporarily closed after a fire damaged part of its crown.
-It was reopened in April, but what happened should be a reminder of our responsibility as tourists.
+Kidding aside, the protected area even made headlines back in Jan 2018 when it was temporarily closed after a fire damaged part of its crown.
+It was reopened in April of the same year, but what happened should be a reminder of our responsibility as tourists.

-Although there are various trails to choose from, keep in mind that this isn’t a trek for beginners.
+Although there are various trails to choose from, keep in mind that this mountain in the Philippines isn’t a trek for beginners.
 They say the Ambangeg Trail is the friendliest path, so it’d be a wise option if you’re looking to take it easy.
-Whatever trail you choose, make sure you bring the necessary documents — management requires a medical certificate from those who wish to climb Mt.
+Whatever trail you choose, make sure you bring the necessary documents — management requires a vaccination card, a valid ID, and a medical certificate from those who wish to climb Mt.
 Pulag.

 Also read: I Came.
 I Climbed.
 I Conquered — My Mt.
 Pulag Adventure

 Considered by many mountaineers as one of the country’s longest and most strenuous hikes, Mt.
 Halcon has gained a reputation for being THE rite of passage for serious mountain climbers.
 Aside from the usual forests and grasslands, expect to cut through several rocky, moss-covered ridges and river crossings during the trek, which usually lasts four days.
-Those who’ve conquered Mt.
-Halcon will swear that there was hardly any flat surface to step on for most of the climb.
+Those who’ve conquered this mountain in the Philippines will swear that there was hardly any flat surface to step on for most of the climb.

 You’ll mainly have to deal with steep assaults that make visitors prone to bouts of altitude sickness, so don’t be afraid to tell your guide that you need to slow down should you require rest.
 The path will also get narrower as you approach the knife edge.
 But you’ll also encounter many waterfalls, and various endemic plants and wildlife along the way so keep your eyes peeled for the breathtaking view.